Guadalupe

 especially if you need Lodging,

-Camping or an RV site because they usually book up pretty quick
+Camping or an RV site because Lodging and Campsites usually book up pretty quick

 just before school lets out for the summer.
-Tube Haus is one of the few
+Tube Season at Tube Haus

 Tube

-Haus is one of the original Outfitters that began renting inner tubes back
+Haus is one of the original Tubing Outfitters and Tubing Companies that began renting inner tubes back

-Tube Haus is located near New Braunfels in Canyon Lake, Texas, which has been
+Tube Haus is located near New Braunfels in Canyon Lake, Texas, (on

 deemed the "Water Recreation Capital of Texas" by the